CDCgov/NEDSS-Modernization/documentation/Pull-Requests.md

 ## Creating a Pull Request

 To merge a branch into `main`, a pull request must first be created.
-All pull requests should follow the provided [template](../.github/pull_request_template.md).
-A pull requests should correspond to a single Jira ticket except in the case of duplicate tickets.
+All pull requests should follow the provided [template](../.github/pull_request_template.md) and have the corresponding Jira ticket number in the title.

+A pull requests should correspond to a single Jira ticket, except in the case of duplicate tickets.
 The smaller the pull request the better.

-Prior to creating a pull request:
+**Prior to creating a pull request:**

-1. Confirm acceptance criteria in the Jira issue have been met
+1. Verify acceptance criteria in the Jira issue have been met
-1. Code builds and runs without error
+1. Verify code will build and run without errors
-1. All tests have been executed locally
+1. Run all tests locally
+   - To verify frontend tests run `npm run test - --watchAll=false` from the `apps/modernization-ui` folder
+   - To verify backend tests, run `./gradlew test` from the root folder
-   - All tests should pass
+1. Verify all tests pass
-   - The [Jacoco report](../build/reports/jacoco/codeCoverageReport/html/index.html) should show proper test coverage
+1. Verify the [Jacoco report](../build/reports/jacoco/codeCoverageReport/html/index.html) shows proper test coverage

 It is recommended to create all new pull requests as a `Draft` and perform a self review prior to notifying a reviewer.
-Once the self review is complete, verify the sonar scans completed successfully.
+Once the self review is complete, verify the sonar scans have completed successfully.
 At this point the PR should be marked as `ready for review` and the appropriate reviewer notified.

 ## Reviewing a Pull Request